freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 40.1

-You are going to build a system for a bike rental shop.
-First, you need to create the database.
+You need your own database for the bike shop.
 Create a new database named `bikes`.

 #### HINTS